kipauno-washington/test_results_reformatting_app/README.md

 #### Installation

-1. Clone this repository
+1. Clone this repository.
-2. Install the required packages by running the code below in R and installing the librarian package.
-The librarian package will downloaded and load other required packages as the scripts run.\
+2. Install the required packages by sourcing [install_packages.R](./install_packages.R).
-    [`install.packages(librarian)`]{.underline}
-3. Build the reference file using either the [reference builder](./reference_builder.R) script and exported tables from your Freezerworks instance or by simply editing the reference file to suit your needs
+3. Build a reference file by either sourcing [reference_builder.R](./reference_builder.R) or by simply editing the reference file to suit your needs.
+See reference file section for more info.
 4. Deploy!

 </div>